Turnlings/turnlings.github.io/_projects/ladder_lord.md

 I built this game in 4 days (with a little extra polish added based on player feedback after submission) and it was good practice not just in the relevant technologies but also in time management.

 Since then I have sporadically updated the game with mostly QOL features.
-As I gain inspiration, this is my go-to game to update.
+As I gained inspiration, this was my go-to game to update for about a year.

 ## Technologies
 - Unity